 • is the current state of the program’s input memory

-• is the input to the mutation
+• is the input defining the mutation

 • is the output of the mutation, the program’s output memory